Gumball2415/nes-scribbles/BG-andalf_the_White-Gray/README.md

 ## Use

-Press A for white, press B for gray.
+Press A for gray, press B for white.

 ## Compiling